THE VFA PIONEER HISTORIES PROJECT

 MJC: So, you’re in the city and you’ve met the Janes, and now what happens?

 JA: Well, what happens is I start going to meetings once a week and learning about what the service was at that time.
-I can’t say that I remember all of the rules and regs at any given moment, although I certainly have very intense memory logic and so on about the experience.
-I think that at the time I joined, fall of 1970, people were counseling not just referring, but actually counseling.
+I can’t say that I remember all of the rules and regs at any given moment, although I certainly have many intense memories about the experience.
+I think that by the time I joined, fall of 1970, people were counseling – not just referring, as in the beginning, but actually counseling the people who came to the Janes.

-And so I, and anyone else who was joining at that time was paired up with a Jane who was already in the group.
-And if the woman she was working with was okay with it, go with her, be with her, when she did the counseling experience.
-She would invite the woman to come to her home or whatever they agreed on, and she would say, “There’s a new Jane.
-We’re working with her.
-Is it okay?”
-And inevitably, you will not be surprised to hear, they would say, “Oh, yes, of course.”
+So I, and anyone else who was joining at that time, was paired up with a Jane who was already in the group.
+And if the women that Jane was counseling were okay with it, we’d be with her when she met with them.
+She would say, “There’s a new Jane, who’s learning and training.
+Is it okay if she’s there with us?”
+And, inevitably, you will not be surprised to hear, they would say, “Oh, yes, of course.”

-And so, I did that.
-I was, in a sense, an intern and I had several experiences of that kind.
-And then, I was allowed to do it myself, and began counseling.
-I also did what I think of and have thought of for years and years and years, as the office work part because there was a lot of it.
+So I did that.
+I was, in a sense, an intern.
+Then I began to do it myself – began counseling.
+I also did what I’ve always thought of as the office work (and there was a lot of it).

 MJC: So, over that period of time, it grew from a counseling job, a counseling experience, to actually being one of the people, one of the Janes who performed the abortions.

-It was only a year before, this time I’m talking about, that the women’s movement was manifest in a way.
-That every woman, literally every woman I knew, including my stepmother, who was not a feminist, everybody was learning, changing, talking about stuff she had not talked about before in her life.
-That was the world, that was the Chicago world and the world world, certainly in the United States.
-And I was, of course, like everybody else, completely aware of it.
-So, joining this service was like where I went to sign up, so to speak, with the women’s movement.
+Let’s remember, it was only a couple years before this time I’m talking about – in US history, in Chicago history – that what’s called “the second wave” of American women’s movement was truly manifest.
+By the end of the nineteen-sixties, every woman, literally every woman I knew (including my stepmother, who was definitely not a feminist), was talking about stuff she had not talked about before in her life (whatever her perspective on that stuff might have been).
+That was the world, that was the Chicago world and the world world – in the United States and elsewhere.
+I was, like damn near everybody else, aware of it.
+Joining the abortion service was where I went to sign up, so to speak, with the women’s movement.

-MJC: So that was the larger context for the service providing, was part of a larger movement.
+MJC: So that was the larger context for the service, which was part of a larger movement.

 JA: Definitely, and I saw it that way.
-I didn’t go to it because of that.
-I’ve already explained.
+I didn’t get into it because of that, as I’ve explained.
 I just sort of bumbled into it.
 But yes, I definitely saw it that way.

 MJC: Nothing in your background kept you from being willing to participate in an abortion service?

 JA: Apparently not.
 It didn’t take me long to decide.
 In fact, I don’t even know that I can talk about it as deciding.
-I was told, then I was invited, and I said, “Yes.”
-In later years, I thought, “Wow, that’s pretty interesting.”
-But it is, in fact, what happened.
+I was told, then I was invited, and I said “Yes.”
+In later years, when I thought about how it happened, about what I’d done, my response was “Wow, that’s interesting!”
+But that is, in fact, what happened.

 MJC: Did the women that you met have an impact on the fact that you said yes?